 Before joining the Bar, Lawrence worked for three years at a boutique immigration and human rights law firm as an in-house appeals advocate.
 His considerable experience in working with members of the public and familiarity with all stages of legal casework gives him an edge when assisting clients on a direct access basis.
 Lawrence is professional and approachable, making him adept at dealing with difficult, sensitive, and vulnerable clients and putting them at ease.

 Lawrence also previously interned for seven months at the International Criminal Court in The Hague.
-He was on the defence team for the killing of UN peacekeepers by the rebel movement in Darfur (The Prosecutor v.
-Abdallah Banda and Saleh Jerbo) and the 2007 post-election violence orchestrated by high-ranked officials in Kenya (The Prosecutor v.
-Francis Muthaura).
-Lawrence also assisted in a case involving the massacre of Serbian civilians in Kosovo (The Special Prosecutor v.
-Fatmir Limaj), where his work contributed to the defendant’s acquittal for war crimes in Kosovo.
+He was part of the defence team for cases involving Kenya and Sudan.
+He also assisted in the Kosovar case of The Special Prosecutor v.
+Fatmir Limaj, where his work contributed to the defendant’s acquittal for war crimes.

-Lawrence was born and raised in Japan, and is fluent in Japanese and Farsi.
+Having been born and raised in Japan to British-Iranian parents, Lawrence is fluent in Japanese and Persian.
 Beyond his legal interests, Lawrence enjoys photography.
-His work has featured in National Geographic, displayed at an exhibition, and published in coffee table books.
+His work has been displayed at exhibitions, featured in National Geographic, and published in coffee table books.

 EducationBar Professional Training Course, Kaplan Law SchoolLL.B.
 (Hons), University of Liverpool